Marien Ngouabi: Head of state

 Ngouabi was re-elected to his post as Chairman of the PCT Central Committee on December 30, 1974; he was additionally elected as Permanent Secretary of the PCT.
-He was then sworn in as President for another term on January 9, 1975.
+He was then sworn in as president for another term on January 9, 1975.
 Also in 1975, he signed an economic aid pact with the Soviet Union.

 On March 23, Lieutenant General Pierre Kinganga, in exile in Kinshasa in neighbouring Zaire since his alleged June 1969 coup attempt, disembarked in Brazzaville at the head of a commando attempting to overthrow the regime.
 His attempt failed and he was shot dead near the national radio station he had just taken.
 His body and that of his command members who fell with him remained exposed for a long time in front of the radio building.
 Several enthusiastic young supporters who had joined Kinganga's column were also armed.
 Captain Augustin Poignet, also involved, managed to escape to Kinshasa.
 A week later, 3 accomplices (Miawouama, Nkoutou and Mengo), sentenced by a court-martial, were executed.
 The command members and accomplices in the army and gendarmerie were convicted by the revolutionary court.
 After the events, Marien Ngouabi denounced the involvement of the CIA and President Mobutu Sese Seko of Zaire (now Democratic Republic of the Congo) in the coup.

 Following this attempt, the PCT met in an extraordinary congress from March 30 to April 2, 1970.
 The Political Bureau was expanded to 10 members, to the benefit of Ambroise Noumazalaye and Captain Sassou N'Guesso.
 The Gendarmerie, whose loyalty was not complete during the events, was dissolved and its members joined the army.
 The Council of State was reorganized.

 On August 29, 1970, former Minister Stéphane-Maurice Bongo-Nouarra was arrested for a counter-revolutionary conspiracy.
 He was sentenced to 10 years of forced labour.

 Assassination

 On March 18, 1977, at 14:30 hours, President Ngouabi was assassinated.
-Those accused of taking part in the assassination were tried and some were executed including Massamba-Débat.
+Those accused of taking part in the assassination were tried and some were executed, including Massamba-Débat and Barthélemy Kikadidi.

 In the aftermath of the assassination, the Military Committee of the Party (CMP) was named to head an interim government with the conservative Colonel Joachim Yhombi-Opango to serve as Head of State.

-Commemoration

-March 18 is Marien Ngouabi Day in the Republic of Congo.
-The country's only university is the Marien Ngouabi University in Brazzaville.
-Ngouabi is interred at the Marien Ngouabi Mausoleum in Brazzaville.